4.77 from 55 votes

 • Spices.
 You can’t have spice cake without spices!
 I use cinnamon, ginger, allspice, clove, and nutmeg.

 • Melted butter.
-Just like in my yellow cake recipe, we’ll be using melted butter today.
+Just like in my yellow cake recipe and banana cake, we’ll be using melted butter today.
 This method of adding melted butter to the dry ingredients and sugar (rather than beating softened butter and sugar together first, which would be traditional creaming) is essentially the reverse creaming method, and makes mixing super easy (and the cake very buttery!).
 You’ll want to let your butter cool until it’s no longer warm to the touch.

 • Oil.
 We’ll also be using oil in addition to butter to make sure the spice cake is nice and moist.